manjotmb20/Rdatasets/doc/Stat2Data/rst/Putts2.rst

 A statistician golfer kept careful records of every putt he attempted when playing golf, recording the length of the putt and whether or not he was successful in making the putt.
-For each different length, this dataset records the number putts made, missed, and the total number of attempts from that length.
+For each different length, this dataset records the number of putts made, missed, and the total number of attempts from that length.
 A similar dataset, Putts1, has one case for each of the 587 attempted putts, showing the length and outcome.

 Source
 ~~~~~~